-Use the documents module to create unique templates for quotes, proposals, NDAs, MSAs, contracts, and any other document that you frequently use in your business.
+Use the Quotes module to create unique templates for proposals, NDAs, MSAs, contracts, and any other document that you frequently use in your business.
 Sales teams can easily create the document they need in a few clicks and share it with the contact on email.
 The document is auto-tagged to the deal/contact record.
 This eliminates the need for manually associating the document with the record.
-You can view the documents created in the Documents module from the left navigation pane.
+You can view the documents created in the Quotes module from the left navigation bar.

 How to enable documents

 To get started with creating documents, you need to enable the Documents module on the web application.

 - Once you have purchased the CPQ add-on, head over to Admin Settings > CPQ settings > Quotes.
 Enable the Quotes toggle.